 Unfortunately, Anonymous VPN doesn’t work with Tor, a leading privacy browser.
 Combining Tor with your VPN provides you with that extra layer of privacy.
 When entering Tor, the VPN blocks the entry node which then hides your IP address.

-However, Anonymous VPN allows you to have a dynamic IP address that prevents attackers from accessing your networked equipment.
+However, Anonymous VPN allows you to have a dynamic IP address that prevents attackers from accessing your network equipment.

 You can also enable the kill switch on the platform to prevent your IP from leaking in case your VPN connection suddenly drops.